Rock Bottom

 Smaller, faster, meaner.
 A ship that fits the crew Adam wants, not the one he inherited.

-She becomes home in the truest sense over the course of the season.
+She becomes home over the course of the season.
 The helm is June's.
 The bow is where Sofia thinks.
 The gun floor belongs to Nash.
-Adam's cabin is where things get decided that the crew doesn't know about yet.
+She is the ship the crew earns.

 Nassau